rohit-lakhanpal/publish-your-saas-offer/README.md

 <!-- PRE-REQUISITES  -->
 ## Pre-Requisites

-Before initiating the creation or publication of the offer, it's imperative to meet certain prerequisites.
-These are essential steps or requirements that need to be fulfilled to ensure a seamless process and are listed below for your convenience.
+There are several prerequisites to meet before starting the creation or publication of an offer.
 Please review them carefully and ensure each one is satisfied before proceeding with the publication of your offer.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>